ployground/ploy/README.rst

 Plain
 -----

-With plain instances you can put infos about servers into the configuration to benefit from some mr.awsome features like ssh fingerprint checking and plugins like the Fabric integration.
+With plain instances you can put infos about servers into the configuration to benefit from some ploy features like ssh fingerprint checking and plugins like the Fabric integration.

 Options
 ~~~~~~~